drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ### Future Scope and Next Steps

 XGBoost is the most robust and reliable model for this dataset.
 It should be considered as the primary model for deployment or further analysis.
 Future experiments could include fine-tuning XGBoost hyperparameters and evaluating its performance on unseen test data or under real-world conditions.
-On future model applications ensure the inclusion of key features such as `Weight`, `Height`, `Age`, and `Freq_Veg`.
+The models had the highest performance when run using all features.
+Hence, on future model applications we reccomend the inclusion of key features such as `Weight`, `Height`, `Age`, and `Freq_Veg`.
 Avoid removing these features unless computational or data collection constraints require it.

-We considered the miscategorized data using a **Confusion matrix**.
-These misclassified labels could also be further investigated.
+Lastly, we considered miscategorized data using a **Confusion matrix**.
+These misclassified labels could also be a subject of further investigation.

 #### Task Allocation